Anxiety: Managing fear when it comes time to perform

 But it can give you everything you need to get up there, focus, and perform.

 I was the last presenter at a two-day conference for the Wisconsin Defense Counsel last week.
-Of course the topic was on wellness, specifically the prevalence of anxiety in the legal profession and strategies for leveraging it to one’s advantage.
-The other sessions were on substantive subjects relating to insurance litigation, but there I was, primed to close out the event with a talk about feelings.
-The irony of the anxiety that crept in as I thought about that was not lost on me.
-I knew my material inside and out, there were some familiar faces in the audience, and I knew that the subject matter was important.
-But I still felt doubt.
-A trickle of fear had me wondering why I continue to choose to roll the dice and potentially make a fool of myself.
-It also gave me everything I needed to stand up there, focus, and perform.
-And you know what, it ultimately went really well.
+My topic was on wellness, specifically the prevalence of anxiety in the legal profession and strategies for leveraging it to one’s advantage.
+The other sessions were on substantive subjects relating to insurance litigation, but there I was, primed to close out the conference with a talk about feelings.
+Admittedly, I had a bit of my own anxiety creep in as I thought about that.
+I knew the material inside and out, there were some familiar faces in the audience, and I knew that the subject matter was important.
+But I still had doubt.
+A trickle of fear, wondering why I continue to put myself out there and potentially make a fool of myself.
+That same feeling also gave me what I needed to stand up there, focus, and perform.

 But as we know, resolving anxiety is rarely clear or simple.
-We’re not dealing with bears and tigers stalking us down in the wild.
-Instead, we’re dealing with threats to our esteem, pride, reputation, and relationships.
+Most of us are not dealing with bears and tigers stalking us down in the wild.
+Instead, we’re more often dealing with threats to our esteem, pride, reputation, and relationships.
 Sometimes it’s our jobs, careers, and futures.
 Or our values, expectations, and way of life.
 So many things stand to cause us ambiguous, intangible harm one way or another and they all demand our attention.
 And they give us anxiety to motivate us to try and figure out how to get ahead of them.

 However, sometimes that ambiguous threat of harm comes from within and works to our disadvantage.
 I was emotionally neutral when I first arrived in that conference room.
 Up to that point, I was focused on getting to the venue, locating the room, and situating myself.
 After I checked all my task boxes and settled into the new task of waiting for my turn to speak, my brain decided to conjure up something to worry about.
 It created anxiety out of thin air.

 As I mentioned earlier, that anxiety ultimately helped me show up with my best effort.
-But a problem lies in those anxious thoughts that ran counter to my interest in performing well.
-Specifically, the thoughts of wanting to escape that came along with my thoughts about screwing up.
-Those latter thoughts were to my advantage—they motivated me to anticipate potential problems and better my odds of success, but the former made me want to flee.
+But a problem lies in some of those anxious thoughts that ran counter to my interest in performing well.
+Specifically, I had thoughts of escape that came along with my concerns about screwing up.
+The latter was to my advantage—they motivated me to anticipate potential problems and better my odds of success, but the former made me want to flee.

 After a few minutes of ruminating, I looked around the room.
 The conference was the American Club in Kohler, one of the most beautiful venues in the state.
 Our room was gorgeously finished in a darkly stained hardwood sprawling across the walls and ceilings, complete with rich lighting from ornate pendants.
 The tables were draped in crisp bright white linen, every seat had a glass, and every two seats had a topped pitcher of ice water.
 The seats were comfortable and the sound system was clear and at an appropriate volume.
 Everything was neat, orderly, and professional.